gregsaun/prusa_i3_bear_upgrade/README.md

 Some feedbacks from users that build the half upgrade :

-_"I'm really happy.
+> _"I'm really happy.
 It's really great.It works really fine.
 It's a professional update.
 I was searching for a mk3 prusa frame update and I find this"_

-_"Excellent with instructions, this was like buying a Prusa kit all over again, only better"_
+> _"Excellent with instructions, this was like buying a Prusa kit all over again, only better"_

-_"Your frame idea made the machine a lot sturdier"_
+> _"Your frame idea made the machine a lot sturdier"_

-_"It seems printing noise has reduced significantly after upgrade"_
+> _"It seems printing noise has reduced significantly after upgrade"_

-_"Amazing work on the detail and on the machine"_
+> _"Amazing work on the detail and on the machine"_

-_"That frames makes it into totally different beast!"_
+> _"That frames makes it into totally different beast!"_

-_"It's a professional well made update.
+> _"It's a professional well made update.
 And the manual it's really easy to follow"_

-_"very detailed work, are you sure you dont want to take on the role of the new Josef Prusa ??
-I mean the designs are just amazing"_   (I love this one :P)
+> _"Very detailed work, are you sure you dont want to take on the role of the new Josef Prusa ??
+I mean the designs are just amazing"_

-Huge huge THANKS to all of you!
+Huge THANKS to all of you! :sparkling_heart:

 ## Current status